dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 :::moniker range="< aspnetcore-6.0"

-This article provides an overview of key topics for understanding how to develop ASP.NET Core apps.
+This article provides an overview of the fundamentals for building ASP.NET Core apps, including dependency injection (DI), configuration, middleware, and more.

 ## The Startup class